 Climate and water control the viability of ecosystems; element cycling between land, water, and the atmosphere; landscape changes, and the occurrence of natural disasters such as drought, wildfires, floods and hurricanes.
 As climate changes and water resources are stressed, the economic, geopolitical, and health impacts on society are becoming more evident.
 Our research in climate and water science includes land-atmosphere interactions and the global water and carbon cycles; chemical reactivity of water with other Earth materials; dynamics of coastal environments with changing climate; and, synthesis and modeling of large datasets that address human impacts on water resources and ecosystems.

-Dynamic geophysical processes shape the interiors and surfaces of Earth and planetary bodies producing tectonic plate motion, earthquakes, and large-scale structural features.
-Our work includes synthesis of field data and databases obtained by remote-sensing, as well as numerical modeling of motion and heat flow.
-The evolution of the U.S. Mid-Continent rift, formation of crusts on icy planetary bodies, and cratering of the Mars’ surface are some of the processes currently studied.
+Dynamic Earth processes shape the interiors and surfaces of Earth and planetary bodies producing Earth materials, tectonic motions, and micro-large scale features.
+Our work includes synthesis of sample collecting, field data, and databases obtained by remote-sensing, as well as numerical modeling of motion and heat flow.
+The evolution of subduction zone processes, U.S. Mid-Continent rift, formation of crusts on icy planetary bodies, and cratering of the Mars’ surface are some of the processes currently studied.